-dfs.namenode.edit.log.autoroll.mulsipelieifieb.nesheoldan active namenode rolls its own edit log.
+$dfs.namenode.edit.log.autoroll.mul {\it Sipplicifieds resident} active namenode rolls its own$ editlog.
 The actual threshold (in number of edits) is determined by multiplying this value by dfs.namenode.checkpoint.txns.
 This prevents extremely large edit files from accumulating on the active namenode, which can cause timeouts during namenode start-up and pose an administrative hassle.
 This behavior is intended as a fail-safe for when the standby fails to roll the edit log by the normal checkpoint threshold.

-dfs.namenode.edit.log.autoroll.cheSpentiers at hen sime in milliseconds that an active namenode checks if it needs to roll its edit log.
+dfs.namenode.edit.log.autoroll.cheSpentities athers time in milliseconds that an active namenode checks if it needs to roll its edit log.